Michael Bloomberg: Political positions

-During and after his tenure, he was a staunch supporter of stop-and-frisk.
+During, and after, his tenure, he was a staunch supporter of stop-and-frisk.
 In November 2019, Bloomberg apologized for supporting it.
 He advocates reversing many of the Trump tax cuts.
-His own tax plan includes implementing a 5 percent surtax on incomes above $5 million a year and would raise federal revenue by $5 trillion over a decade.
+His own tax plan includes implementing a 5 percent surtax on incomes above $5 million a year, and would raise federal revenue by $5 trillion over a decade.
 He opposes a wealth tax, saying that it would likely be found unconstitutional.
 He has also proposed more stringent financial regulations that include tougher oversight for big banks, a financial transactions tax, and stronger consumer protections.
 He supported decreasing estate-tax threshold to collect more estate taxes and close tax avoidance schemes.
-According to Propublica investigation he set up multiple GRATs thus shielding parts of his fortune for his heirs.
+According to ProPublica investigation, he set up multiple GRATs, thus shielding parts of his fortune for his heirs.

 Bloomberg stated that running as a Democrat – not an independent – was the only path he saw to defeating Donald Trump, saying: "In 2020, the great likelihood is that an independent would just split the anti-Trump vote and end up re-electing the President.
-That's a risk I refused to run in 2016 and we can't afford to run it now."
+That's a risk I refused to run in 2016, and we can't afford to run it now."

+In the 2020 general election, Bloomberg invested $115 million in Joe Biden's campaign in key states like Florida, Ohio, and Texas, contributed millions to various Democrats in local races, and raised over $16 million to clear court fines for nearly 32,000 Black and Hispanic Florida voters with felony convictions.
+Bloomberg contributed $19 million to a pro-Biden super PAC in support of Biden's reelection in 2024.
+In October 2024, Bloomberg contributed $50 million to support Kamala Harris's 2024 election campaign.